Index Rebalancing

 With wider trigger settings (e.g., 5%): Less frequent adjustments for lower-maintenance ETF investing

-Benefits of Micro-Rebalancing for ETF and Index Investing
+Benefits of Micro-Rebalancing for Modern Investing

 - Emotional discipline: Removes psychological biases through consistent mechanical rules